annetteclopezdavila/Advanced_Machine_Learning/Projects/Project2.md

 min(listofoutput)
 ~~~
 ![image](https://user-images.githubusercontent.com/67920563/110724767-69a6d580-81e4-11eb-981d-398a12991882.png)
+We can see that the minimum MAE is 0.21 and occurs at some alpha in the range 0f 0 to 200

 ## Standardized MAE with the IDB dataset
 Let us see if standardizing our dataset can help lower our MAE: